manterfield/diffpatch/README.md

 **Fast**

+In real-world usage, this algorithm is very efficient.
 In terms of big-O, Myers' has a better worst case than this implementation.
-In real-world usage however, this algorithm is very efficient.

 **Efficient**